binary-cube/dot-array/README.md

         // Accessing the last leaf and getting the raw data.
         $dot('books.{sci-fi & fantasy}.0.name');
         $dot->get('books.{sci-fi & fantasy}.0.name');

+        // Giving a default value in case the requested key is not found.
+        $dot->get('key.not.exist', 'not-found-as-string');

         // Vanilla PHP.
         $dot('books.{sci-fi & fantasy}.0.name');